mhrons/mhrons.github.io/docs/pv_smooth.md

 ![PV Logger](img/GI_PV2.3but7.5.2022-04-04.png){: style="width: 49%; align='left';"}
 ![PV Logger](img/GX_PV2.3but7.5.2022-04-04.png){: style="width: 49%; align='right';"}

-The left graph shows the measured, low-passed (legend “lp”), and left-shifted low-passed (legend "aavg0") GI signals on a day with high solar exposure and strong intermittency.
-The graph on the right shows the specific accumulated energy GX [Wh/m^2^] by IPLPF (legend "aavg0") vs LPF (legend "lp") on the same day.
-Exactly predicted input signal GI(t+Δt) shifts the IPLPF output to the left, minimizing the standard deviation of GX, thus in practise minimizing the difference ΔGX = max(GX) – min(GX), defining the request for the specific accumulation capacity.
-The specific throughput of the accumulated energy is also minimized by the IPLPF.
+The left graphs show the measured signal GI(t), low-passed GI~s~(t) (legend “lp”), and left-shifted low-passed GI~s~(t+Δt) (legend "aavg0") on a day with high solar exposure and strong intermittency.
+The graphs on the right show the specific accumulated energy GX(t) [Wh/m^2^] accumulated by IPLPF (legend "aavg0") vs GX(t) accumulated by LPF (legend "lp", Δt=0) on the same day.
+Exactly predicted input signal GI(t+Δt) minimizes the standard deviation of GX values, in practise minimizing the difference ΔGX = max(GX) – min(GX), defining the request for the specific accumulation capacity.
+The specific throughput of the accumulated energy is also minimized by the IPLPF smoothing.

 ### Tuning of LPF
 Δt is equal to the LPF's group delay at frequencies f<<f~c~ where f~c~ is the [cut-off frequency](https://en.wikipedia.org/wiki/Cutoff_frequency) of LPF.
 The LPF can be tuned by f~c~ and by its [order](https://en.wikipedia.org/wiki/Low-pass_filter#Electronic_low-pass_filters).
 The higher order or the lower f~c~, the smoother output and the greater Δt which is a function of order, f~c~, and the input signal's spectrum.
-To meet a given power ramping limit, various filter orders and f~c~ can be combined accordingly: The higher filter order, the higher f~c~ and vice versa.
+To meet a given power ramping limit, various filter orders and f~c~ can be combined accordingly: The higher order, the higher f~c~ and vice versa.
 The time lag Δt and the accumulation rate change slightly for the relevant combinations of f~c~ and order (a subject for optimizing).
 In practise, we can say that Δt expresses the smoothing effect of LPF.

 ### Measurement of intermittency
-In theory, the IPLPF minimizes the accumulated ΔSOC \eqref{eq:4} and energy throughput \eqref{eq:5} of the power smoothing.
-Assume having the LPF such tuned that its output power signal complies with a reference power ramping limit.
+In theory, the IPLPF smoothing minimizes the accumulated ΔSOC \eqref{eq:4} and energy throughput \eqref{eq:5}.
+Assume having the LPF such tuned that its output power signal complies with the reference power ramping limit.
 Then the specific accumulation rate of IPLPF is the ***reference quantifier of solar intermittency.*** The IPLPF analysis reveals a ***potential affordability of the PV power smoothing***, assuming that a real smoothing technology exists or will exist, performing close to the IPLPF.

 ### Costs of IPLPF smoothing
 The smoothing costs result from the accumulation technology, and from the accumulation rate.
 The accumulation rate results from the solar intermittency and from the desired ramping of the PV power.
 In a non-ideal smoothing (e.g. PLPF), the values \eqref{eq:4} and \eqref{eq:5} are larger the less perfectly controlled the balancing of power between the grid and ESS.
 In the illustrated example, IPLPF needs between 18% and 20% of ΔSOC relative to LPF, and IPLPF accumulates between 57% and 70% of the energy through ESS relative to LPF (see Tables 2, 3).
 There is a trade-off between the smoothing effect and the accumulation rate: The lower ramping limit (i.e. smoother s(t)), the higher accumulation rate.
 (This trend is especially critical in the PLPF smoothing: The higher Δt, the higher prediction error, the much higher accumulation rate!)